doc4d/4d-web-studio/docs/datasources.md

 To create a datasource:

-* From the Catalog:
+From the Catalog:
     1. In the Data Sources section, choose Catalog > Data Classes
     2. Click the "+" icon next to a dataclass
     3. Select Entity or Entity Selection and click **Confirm**.
 The newly created Entity or Entity selection now appears as a Remote datasource

-* From a Remote datasource, click the "+" icon:
+From a Remote datasource, click the "+" icon:
     * next to an entity selection to create an entity
     * next to an entity's relation to create an entity selection or an entity

-> Unexposed datasources appear in the IDE but are greyed out
+> Non-exposed datasources appear in the IDE but are greyed out

 ## Binding a datasource to a component: